acbsp/bonafide.guru/en/contents.rst

 Deities of Gaura-Nitay, telling them that this is an idolization.
 Srila Prabhupada smiled and said: "Just tell them: buy these *dolls* and they will bring you good luck".
-Who can afford such a transcendental "familiarity", except Srimati Radharani.
+Who can afford such a transcendental "familiarity", except Śrīmatī Radharani.

-**It’s self-evident that Srila Prabhupada is an incarnation of Srimati Radharani.**
+**It’s self-evident that Srila Prabhupada is an incarnation of Śrīmatī Radharani.**

 When disciples asked Him: "Srila Prabhupada, who are you?" - He
 answered: "If I tell you, you won’t believe it".
 Of course, they